rust-lang/rust/README.md

 [notes]: #notes

-Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state of development).
-As such, source builds require a connection to the Internet, to fetch snapshots, and an OS that can execute the available snapshot binaries.
+Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier stage of development).
+As such, source builds require a connection to the Internet, to fetch snapshots and an OS that can execute the available snapshot binaries.

 Snapshot binaries are currently built and tested on several platforms: